-Spent 5 years in Pennsylvania's foster care system
+Octavia Lacks spent 5 years in Pennsylvania's foster care system.

 Octavia Lacks has a lot to be proud of.
 She is flourishing in her freshman year at Harrisburg Area Community College.
 She has been a leader with the PA Youth Advisory Board since 2011.
 She helped organize a fantastic Stakeholder’s Banquet to provide youth in foster care the opportunity to speak directly with administrators, judges, agency workers and others in the child welfare system.
 The event gave young people the chance to provide valuable feedback and insights to care providers and administrators.